-Whether the transfer of substantially all of M's net assets to you (the "Transfer") would adversely affect the status of either M or you as tax-exempt organizations described in § 501(c)(3).
+Whether the transfer of substantially all of your net assets to P (the "Transfer") would adversely affect the status of either you or P as tax-exempt organizations described in § 501(c)(3).

-Both M and you are currently recognized by the Service as organizations described in § 501(c)(3).
+Both you and P are currently recognized by the Service as organizations described in § 501(c)(3).
 Section 501(c)(3) describes organizations organized and operated exclusively for charitable, educational, and other specified exempt purposes, no part of the net earnings of which inures to the benefit of any private shareholder or individual, no substantial part of the activities of which is carrying on propaganda, or otherwise attempting, to influence legislation, and which does not participate in, or intervene in, any political campaign on behalf of (or in opposition to) any candidate for public office.

-M's exempt purposes include the making of grants to QCRs, which M's trust instrument defines as organizations described in $\S 170(c)(1)$ and (2) that are entitled to exemption from tax under \S
+Your exempt purposes include the making of grants to QCRs, which your trust instrument defines as organizations described in §§ 170(c)(1) and (2) that are entitled to exemption from tax under §

 501(c)(3).
-Furthermore, Articles I.B and VI of M's trust instrument authorize the Trustees, in their discretion, to distribute up to the entire net income and principal of the Trust to such organizations in furtherance of your exempt purposes.
-You qualify as an organization described in § 170(c)(2) and are exempt from tax under § 501(c)(3).
-Therefore, you are a QCR and an eligible recipient of trust distributions under M's trust instrument, and the Transfer of all of M's remaining assets to an organization such as you is expressly permitted thereunder.
+Furthermore, Articles I.B and VI of your trust instrument authorize the Trustees, in their discretion, to distribute up to the entire net income and principal of the Trust to such organizations in furtherance of your exempt purposes.
+P qualifies as an organization described in § 170(c)(2) and is exempt from tax under § 501(c)(3).
+Therefore, P is a QCR and an eligible recipient of trust distributions under your trust instrument, and the Transfer of all your remaining assets to such an organization is expressly permitted thereunder.

-You are organized for charitable and educational purposes, including the provision of educational, vocational, social, psychological, and financial assistance to homeless individuals and families, and the making of distributions for such or similar purposes to organizations that qualify as exempt organizations under § 501(c)(3).
-Article IV, paragraph (a)(ii) of your Articles of Organization permits you to "receive contributions from any and all sources."
-Therefore, the receipt of the transferred funds from M is a permissible action by you under your governing instrument.
-You intend to utilize these funds in carrying out the activities which constitute the basis of your exempt purposes.
+P is organized for charitable and educational purposes, including the provision of educational, vocational, social, psychological, and financial assistance to homeless individuals and families, and the making of distributions for such or similar purposes to organizations that qualify as exempt organizations under § 501(c)(3).
+Article IV, paragraph (a)(ii) of P's Articles of Organization permits P to "receive contributions from any and all sources."
+Therefore, the receipt of the transferred funds from you is a permissible action by P under its governing instrument.
+P's intention is to utilize these funds in carrying out the activities which constitute the basis of its exempt purposes.
 No private inurement will result from the receipt of those funds.
-The founder, B, serves without compensation, and the only persons who will benefit from your activities will be those persons who fall within the charitable class that you were established to serve.
-Nor will the funds be used for legislative or political activities or for any other purpose that is not in conformity with your exempt purposes.
+The founder, B, serves without compensation, and the only persons who will benefit from P's activities will be those persons who fall within the charitable class that P was established to serve.
+Nor will the funds be used for legislative or political activities or for any other purpose that is not in conformity with P's exempt purposes.

-Since the Transfer is consistent with M's exempt purposes, and since the transferred funds will be used by you exclusively in furtherance of your exempt purposes, the Transfer will have no adverse effect on the qualification of either M or you as organizations described in § 501(c)(3).
+Since the Transfer is consistent with your exempt purposes, and since the transferred funds will be used by P exclusively in furtherance of its exempt purposes, the Transfer will have no adverse effect on the qualification of either you or P as organizations described in § 501(c)(3).

-Whether the Transfer would be a transfer described in § 507(b)(2).
+Whether the Transfer would be a transfer described in 507(b)(2).